mahoney1/docs/animaltracking-tutorial.md

 `mv Tabler.css ../../src`

+4. Create a symbolic link to where our ledger data is persisted (for this tutorial, the React DashBoard App picks up data from a persisted file)

+`ln -s ledger $HOME/dash/animaltracking/typescript/client/lib`

 ### Step 3.
 Start the React Dashboard app

 1. Start the React dashboard app - change directory one level, to the `example` directory: